Osmosis at constant volume and water uptake in tall trees: Osmosis under constant volume

+is the compressibility, inverse of the bulk modulus $K$, and $V_{ei}$ is the volume of the compartment in the absence of osmosis.
+The corresponding number of molecules in this volume is $N_{ei}$.

-The transfer of molecules is accompanied with the change of the volume of compartments.
-The distance between molecules, the number of transferred molecules and the change of the volume are related by equation,
+The transition of molecules is accompanied with the change of the volume of the compartments.
+The mean distance between molecules $r_i$, the number of transferred molecules $\Delta N_i$ and the change of the volume $ \Delta V_i$ are related by equation,